-So to give you an example, some of my overall life values are truth telling, autonomy and pleasure.
-So I value honesty and transparency and telling the truth.
+So to give you an example, some of my overall life values are truth-telling, autonomy, and pleasure.
+So I value honesty and transparency in telling the truth.
 I want to tell people the truth and I want to be told the truth.

 I value autonomy.
 I like to be in charge of my own life.
 I want to direct it.
-I want to manage my own mind and be in control of what happens to me.
-Even in intimate relationships, I want to maintain independence and self-direction and I want other people to do the same.
-And a lot of my life is about helping other people create autonomy.
+I want to manage my own mind and like be in control of what happens to me.
+Even in intimate relationships, I want to maintain independence and self-direction and I want other people to do the same and a lot of my life is about helping other people create autonomy.

 I value pleasure.
 I don't want to just grind out my life.
 I'm not trying to save all the good stuff for the end.
-I'm not an aesthetic.
+I'm not an ascetic.
 I'm not a minimalist.
 I want beautiful surroundings.
 I want fresh flowers.
 I want soft and silky clothes.
 I want delicious food.
-I want lots of good sex.
+I want lots of good sex, right?
 I just want a lot of pleasure and beauty in my life.
-My partner and I always have this back and forth where he says, "Well, honey, we could stay in the motel 8 on vacation and I'd be happy."
-And I'm like, "Yeah, I don't pick the beautiful hotels for you, it's for me, I want them."

-There's nothing wrong with staying in a motel 8, if that's what floats your boat but I want pleasure and beauty around me.
-That's a value of mine.
-And I will spend my time and energy and money to create that.
-These are very individual.
+My partner and I always have this back and forth where he says, well, honey, you know, like we could stay in the Motel 8 on vacation and I'd be happy.
+And I'm like, yeah, I don't pick the beautiful hotels for you.
+It's for me.
+I want them.
+There's nothing wrong with staying in a Motel 8 if that's what floats your boat.
+But I want pleasure and beauty around me.
+That's a value of mine and I will spend my time and energy and money to create that.
+These are very individual, right?
 Lots of people don't value pleasure that much and that's totally fine.
-I have the loved ones in my life and probably including my partner who like pretty things or beautiful places, but it's not an overriding motivation for them.

-It's nice to be independent, but they really value interdependence or they really value family over autonomy or whatever else.
+I have beloved ones in my life and probably including my partner who, yeah, they like pretty things or beautiful places, but it's not an overriding motivation for them.
+You know, it's like nice to be independent, but they really value interdependence or they really value family over autonomy or whatever else.
 This is so individual.

 So the first step is to identify your values.
-There are various lists of values you can find online or you can just brainstorm.
+There are various lists of values you can find online, or you can just brainstorm.
+Once you've got your values, there are kind of 2 ways to choose a good resolution for you.